Camera on motorcycle helps lead to arrest in fatal crash

 BISMARCK, N.D.
-(AP) - Authorities say a camera mounted on the motorcycle of a man who was struck and killed by a pickup truck in northwestern North Dakota helped lead to the arrest of the driver accused of causing the crash.
+(AP) - Authorities say a camera mounted on the motorcycle of a man who was struck and killed in northwestern North Dakota helped lead to the arrest of a driver who may have been involved in the crash.

 The North Dakota Highway Patrol says 27-year-old Duke Knoll of Platte, South Dakota, is charged with negligent homicide for the Sept.
 8 crash that killed the motorcycle driver, 55-year-old Randy Moore of Warman, Saskatchewan.

 The collision happened on U.S. Highway 85 south of Grassy Butte, in McKenzie County.
-Knoll allegedly swerved into the oncoming lane and Moore died after he tried to avoid the vehicle.
+Authorities say Moore died after he tried to avoid a vehicle that had swerved into his lane.

 Authorities say Knoll also faces a charge of driving under suspension and is wanted in McKenzie County on misdemeanor drug charges.
 Court documents do not list an attorney for him.